Bealby/grandpas-pocket-watch-shop/README.md

 ### Extra Features

-- `Allauth` was used for the profile and accounts functionality, which includes features such as Login, Password Reset.
+- `Allauth` was used for the profile and accounts functionality, which includes features such as Signin and Password Reset.
 All `Alluath` pages will have a standard format of layout and font.
 With black icons and white text.

-  It should be encouraged for users to want register to the Website and users often want to know 'why' they should.
-Therefore when a user clicks on the link to services they will be redirected to the Login in page, and be greeted with the text 'To book a Repair or Valuation please sign in/up', informing the user accordingly.
+  It should be encouraged for users to want register to the Website and users often want to know 'why' they should register.
+Therefore when a user clicks on the link to services they will be redirected to the Signin in page, and be greeted with the text 'To book a Repair or Valuation please signin/up'.

-- Toast info windows are set up throughout the Website to help notify the user upon any successes, information, warnings and error messages.
+- Toast info windows are set up throughout the Website to help notify the user of successes, information, warnings and errors.
   The info toast windows are set with a 15000 time delay after which they will disappear if not removed by the user manually.

 - `Stripe` functionality is used for the payment procedure which adds a secure form element for collecting credit card information.
    `Webhooks` are also used to listen for any unprecedented, unusual behaviour which could affect the payment process.
-They will send out signals each time a model is saved or deleted, sent securely from Stripe to a URL.
+They will send out signals securely from Stripe to a URL, each time a model is saved or deleted.

-- `Users` will be encouraged to registor on the Website to be able to save delivery information, book appointments, and store confirmaiton bookings on a personal profile page.
+- `Users` will be encouraged to registor on the Website to be able to save delivery information, book appointments, and store orders on a personal profile page.

 ### Features left to Implement